We’ve broken ground on Shoreline’s first community park

 An exciting new 2-hectare park is coming to our Shoreline community, a place for children young and young at heart to run, jump and scale to new heights.

 Construction has officially commenced this month, a step forward to creating unique and imaginative play spaces with an impressive 8.5m lighthouse and jetty play structure at the heart of it all.

-Redland Coast Mayor Karen Williams was joined by Uncle Ted Williams, Lendlease Head of Queensland, Communities Ian Murray and First Nations students from Redland Bay State School for the official welcome to country, performance by local traditional dancers and sod turning event on Thursday, April 21.
+Redland Coast Mayor Karen Williams was joined by a local Elder, Lendlease Head of Queensland, Communities Ian Murray and First Nations students from Redland Bay State School for the official welcome to country, performance by local traditional dancers and sod turning event on Thursday, April 21.

 The First Nations students were invited to participate in a ceremonial tree planting on site of Jingeri Park.
 In years to come, they will be able to visit the park and remember the day they planted the tree, creating the foundations for our community’s future.